TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

 ============

 Deprecations since TYPO3 9 use the PHP method :php:`trigger_error('a message', E_USER_DEPRECATED)` and run
-through the logging and exception stack of the TYPO3 Core .
+through the logging and exception stack of the `TYPO3 Core`:pn: .
 There are several methods that help extension developers in dispatching deprecation errors.
 In development context deprecations are turned into exceptions by default and ignored in production context.

-Therefore calls to deprecated functions within the Core are no longer written to their own log file (:file:`typo3conf/deprecation_xxxxxxx.log`).
+Therefore calls to deprecated functions within the `Core`:pn: are no longer written to their own log file (:file:`typo3conf/deprecation_xxxxxxx.log`).
 The deprecation log related methods have been deprecated themselves.

 .. hint::
-   Even though calls to functions within the Core are no longer being written to the old deprecation log calls to functions within extensions might still be written to the old deprecation log.
+   Even though calls to functions within the `Core`:pn: are no longer being written to the old deprecation log calls to functions within extensions might still be written to the old deprecation log.

 .. index:: Deprecation; Log disabling